Teasotea/BioNER-and-RD/README.md

-# Token-Classification-for-Bio-articles
+# Token Classification for Bio Articles
-Token Classification for BioArticles
+Token Classification for Bio Articles